vaduinc/reactnd-project-udacicards/README.md

 ```diff
 ```
 ## New Deck
-At the bottom of the main page, the user will have the option to create new decks (New Deck)
+At the bottom of the main page, the user will have the option to create new decks (Add Deck)

 ![New Decks](screenshots/ss2.png "new decks")